bookofproofs/bookofproofs.github.io/_sources/history/19th-century/everett.md

 ### Mathematical Profile (Excerpt):
 * Joseph Everett, born near Ipswich, Suffolk, had become a mathematics teacher at Mr Thorowgood's school at Totteridge, near Barnet before winning a scholarship to study mathematics and physics at Glasgow University.
-* In fact Joseph and Jessie Everett were married by the Revd Alexander Fraser.
-* They had six children, including: Alice Everett (1865-1949), the subject of the biography; Wilfred Hermann Everett (1869-1945); Edith Maud Everett (1871-1960); Genevieve Lilian Everett (1877-1942); and Alexander Fraser Everett (1879-1917).
-* In 1867 Joseph Everett was appointed as professor of natural philosophy at Queen's College, Belfast and the family moved to that city.
-* Except for Alice, who was born in Glasgow, all Joseph and Jessie's other children were born in Belfast.
 * Alice attended Miss Hardy's preparatory school in Belfast, then went to The Ladies' Collegiate School in Belfast.
 * Everett was faced with some difficult decisions.
 * But what did Everett want to study?